FragMAX/FragMAXapp/README.md

     celery -A fragmax worker --loglevel=info

-The '--concurrency' argument specifies number of worker threads to use.
 The '--loglevel' argument specifies log verbosity.

 To start _Web Application_ activate 'FragMAX' environment and run:

     ./manage.py runserver